 Dian Chapman is a Technical Consultant (see Dian's Technical Vitaé) & Microsoft MVP since 1995 (see Dian's Microsoft MVP Profile) who joined the Patriot Guard Riders in early 2007.
 In May, 2008, she became a member of Soldiers' Angels, first serving on their sewing and crochet teams...making blankets for deployed soldiers and wounded vets.
-More recently she also joined Warriors Watch.
+In 2011, she also became a Warriors Watch Rider .

-Dian soon became an Approved Angel allowed to take deployed soldiers under her wings...regularly writing to them, as well as sending them care packages through the Soldiers Angels Adoption Team (see My Soldiers for status updates on Dian's adopted soldiers and K9 teams).
+Dian soon became an Approved Angel allowed to take deployed soldiers under her wings...regularly writing to them, as well as sending them care packages through the Soldiers Angels Adoption Team (see My Adopted Soldiers page).
 She now holds a life-time membership status as a Soldier's Angel.

 In 2009, Dian was honored with this Soldiers' Angel award (pictured at the left) by Patti Patton-Bader, founder of Soldiers' Angels and grand niece of General George S. Patton!
 It is engraved: 'Dian Chapman.
 For Going Above and Beyond The Call of Angels In supporting Our Military Personnel.
 2009.'

 Writing letters to her adopted soldiers was so rewarding that, at the end of 2009, Dian joined the Soldiers' Angels' Letter Writing Team, and was writing to several soldiers a week...more when those to whom she writes write back.
-Learn more about how to get involved writing soldiers at this Letter Writing link.
 In May, 2010, she was also approved to be on the Soldiers' Angels ePal team...sending emails to soldiers who have requested this type of contact.
-And in July, 2010, she became a member of Operation Top Knot, making baby gifts for expectant military wives.
+And in July, 2010, she became a member of Operation Top Knot, making baby blankets for expectant military wives.

 Please DO visit the Soldiers' Angels main web site and GET INVOLVED!
 Forwarding patriotic and prayer emails is nice, but really show them you support them by actually DOING SOMETHING tangible!
 It can take very little effort and/or money on your part, but the heartfelt rewards you'll get from our soldiers are more than you can imagine!